Can Lawyers Lie?

 Can Lawyers Defend Clients They Know are Guilty?

 Okay, I can tell you’re getting frustrated with the whole topic of legal ethics.;What about the big enchilada?;Can a lawyer defend a client in a criminal trial when he knows the client is guilty?;The answer is: yes, but the lawyer has to proceed somewhat carefully.

 If the client confesses his guilt to the lawyer, but wants to plead “not guilty,” a lawyer can represent him within ethical bounds.;The reason is simple: in the eyes of the law, every person is innocent until proven guilty, and it is the state’s obligation to prove guilt “beyond a reasonable doubt.”;There is nothing unethical about a lawyer demanding that the state meet its burden of proving guilt beyond a reasonable doubt.;It’s everybody’s right, and they do it on TV all the time.

 One thing a lawyer cannot do, however, is encourage the client to get up on the stand and give false testimony.;In that situation, the client commits perjury, but the lawyer commits a distinct crime known as “suborning perjury,” and it’s a very serious offense.

 Recap: Can Lawyers Lie?

-You can send questions and comments to firstname.lastname@example.org or call them in to the voicemail line at 206-202-4LAW.
-Please note that doing so will not create an attorney-client relationship and will be used for the purposes of this article and related podcast only.
+You can send questions and comments to firstname.lastname@example.org.; Please note that doing so will not create an attorney-client relationship and will be used for the purposes of this article and related podcast only.